ALCO 251: Development

 The model 251 engine design was initiated in 1949 and, like the 244 engine, it had a bore (cylinder diameter) of 9 in, and a stroke of 10.5 in.
 Its designation combines Alco's identifier for that bore and stroke - 2 - with the year its design was approved for laboratory testing - 1951.
 Chief Engineer of Diesel Engine Design, Paul Vaughan, designed the 251 to improve upon the major weaknesses of the 244.
 A wet block design was used to overcome severe thermal differences which existed in the dry block 244.
 The welded block and base was kept, as was the four-point mounting.
-New in the 251 was an intercooler for the turbocharger, which minimized temperature differentials and also benefited performance.
+New in the 251 has an intercooler for the turbocharger, which minimized temperature differentials and also benefited performance.
 Many small improvements were made to the crankshaft, bearings, pistons, injectors and camshafts.

 To avoid the problems caused by rushing the 244 into production, the 251 was put through an extensive testing process.
 The first 251 engines installed in locomotives for testing were inline-6 designs of 800 hp.
 A simple, safe design, it also offered a direct replacement for the aged 539, which was still used in switch engines and the ALCO RS-1 road switcher.
 Like the 539, it was produced in Auburn, New York.
 In August 1951, Alco built the ALCO DL420 test unit with a six-cylinder 800-horsepower 251 engine.
 Ten GE 78-ton units followed in mid-1953 and were exported to the Consolidated Railroads of Cuba.
 The following year seven ALCO S-5, a demonstrator and six units for the Boston and Maine were built.
 Two GE X3341s were built in 1954 for the White Pass and Yukon Route with the 251 engines.
 In mid-1954 the Lehigh Valley Railroad supplied an FA-2 and FB-2 for installation of test 12-cylinder 251A engines.
 The Lehigh Valley units were tested for a year.

 In 1954, the 251 went into production with the inline-6 at Auburn, New York.
 The next year production of the V-12 followed at Auburn, New York - where the 539 engine was built - and a V-16 version built at Schenectady, New York, replacing the 244.
 Engine manufacturing at Schenectady was terminated in 1962, after which all non-Canadian production was moved to Auburn.
 Engines for A. E. Goodwin, Alco's Australian licensee, were built at Auburn or Schenectady; engines for Montreal Locomotive Works were, until 1961, assembled by MLW using parts supplied by Auburn and Schenectady.
 After that date, they were built under licence in Canada by the Dominion Engineering Works.
+Between 1974–1994, Romania's UCM Reșița made 6,8,12&16-cylinder R251 licensed engines for diesel-electric locomotives (CFR Classes 66/67/70/71 and CFR Class 61), ships propulsion, and intervention stationary generator sets.